Marinaro Law Firm

 6. Can the Alleged Victim Drop a Domestic Violence Case In Pennsylvania?

 Under PA domestic violence laws, the alleged victim cannot stop a domestic violence case.
 Once an arrest has been made, it’s up to the prosecutor to decide whether to pursue it and have you face domestic violence charges or not.
-Even if the alleged victim recants their statement or refuses to cooperate with the prosecution, the case may still proceed.
+The case may still proceed if the alleged victim recants their statement or refuses to cooperate with the prosecution.

 7. What Penalties and Sentencing Guidelines Are Associated With Pennsylvania Domestic Violence Convictions?